 We checked in at a super cute hotel called Sense Beach House which was right next to South Beach.
 I was a little overwhelmed at first as it was their Sunday brunch and we weren’t sure where the actual hotel entrance was – and we had the car pulled over in a no-park zone.

 But, they told us to unload and the valet would come.
 Valet was $29 a night but the nearby lot was charging $31 per night and it was just a dude packing cars in as tight as they’d fit so valet was the best choice there.
-When getting around we just did Uber as parking is kind of stressful around Miami and isn’t free.
+When getting around we just used Uber as parking is kind of stressful around Miami and isn’t free.

 Our room was really nice, large, and had a wrap around balcony that you could see the ocean from.
 Each of the 18 rooms are different in this boutique hotel.
 There is a rooftop pool here as well which we did use since the beach was really crowded for the weekend.
 There was even a surf board shower up there!